-This image was contributed by Martin Woolhead.
+This image below was contributed by Martin Woolhead.
 The back reads, “Mrs. Woolhead.
 The unveiling of the war memorial by Canon Glossop.”
 It was a postcard published by Brown & Collins of 36, High Street, Bedford.

 Can anyone identify the people in the photo?
 [Click the photo for a much bigger version.]